 That night, I turned up at his house at 3am.
 I threw some pebbles at his window to try and wake him, you know like they do in the movies.
 When that didn’t work, I phoned his mobile.
 It rang out.
 I rang him again.
 I left a message on his voicemail, begging him to open the door.
 I rang him again, and left a similar message to the first.

-Something told me that sitting outside his house like a teenage groupie outside a hotel room wasn’t such a good idea, but losing him was soul crushing and I couldnt be reasoned with.
+Something told me that sitting outside his house like a teenage groupie outside a hotel room wasn’t such a good idea, but losing him was worst pain i had ever felt in my life and I couldn’t be reasoned with.
 I actually thought I was going to die.

 I rang his house again at 8 am and his mum answered and said he wasn’t there and practically hung up on me.